The RunOlga model

 Phase 1 + roadmap

 RunOlga organizes the day-to-day operations of a leadership team into a small set of connected building blocks.
 The model is built on the EOS operating model (the "Traction" framework): a shared direction, the right people in the right seats, a short list of measurables, a quarterly focus, a weekly meeting rhythm, a clear way to work problems, and documented core processes.
 Each block has its own page; this page shows how they fit together.
+For the screens where the blocks are worked, see The platform.

 The building blocks